-It's hard to resist those adoreable eyes, but giving hidden sugar substitutes can cause major health problems for man's best friend
+It's hard to resist those adorable eyes, but giving hidden sugar substitutes can cause major health problems for man's best friend

-Using sugar-free sweeteners might be an effective way to cut sugar from your diet, but they can be very dangerous to man's best friend.
+Using sugar-free sweeteners might be an effective way to cut out sugar from your diet, but they can be very dangerous for man's best friend.
 Xylitol, in particular, is hazardous in small amounts and can be lethal when eaten by a dog.
 If you keep any sugar-free foods around the house, you should pay close attention to ensure your dog doesn't eat any and know the warning signs of xylitol poisoning.